algotoday/website-portfolio/README.md

 # Purpose

-To avail a sample(s) of work from profolio to potential employers, collaborators, web developers and software engineers.
+To avail sample(s) of work from my profolio to potential employers as well as collaborators, web developers and software engineers for public usage.

 # Critera

-GIVEN as a potential employer I need to sample a candidate's previous work
+As a potential employer I need to sample the candidate's previous work

 * WHEN I load their portfolio
 * THEN I am presented with the developer's name, a recent photo or avatar, and links to sections about them, their     work, and how to contact them